Virginia Malpractice Insurance

 How much does medical malpractice insurance cost in Virginia?

-Rates in Virginia vary greatly depending upon where you practice.
+Rates in Virginia vary greatly depending on where you practice.
 For example, a general surgeon in Arlington (a suburb southwest of D.C.) could see an annual malpractice premium of $23,500.
 That same general surgeon could move their practice to Mechanicsville (a suburb northeast of Richmond) and see their malpractice premium drop to $15,000.
 This is one of the many reasons it’s important to work with an insurance agency that specializes in medical malpractice insurance.
 Below are mature, base rates with no credits or discounts.
 We typically get our clients a 30-50% reduction from these rates:

 - Internal Medicine Average Rate $6,934